hypothermic/FoscamViewer/README.md

 - Easy to use: no messing around with advanced settings

 ## Changelog
+- v1.14
+    - Added drawing feature for the video view
+    - Added JavaDoc comments for important classes
+    - Fixed indentation which was incorrectly refractored.

 - v1.12
     - Added video load animation
     - Added PTZ reset button